-In what borough attorney Mark Madaio described as a "draft discussion," the mayor and council was presented with a preliminary draft of the rezoning study of the 13-acre United Water property at Monday's work session by zoning board planner Paul Grygiel, of Phillips Preiss and Grygiel LLC.
+In what borough attorney Mark Madaio described as a "draft discussion," the mayor and council was presented with a preliminary draft of the at Monday's work session by zoning board planner Paul Grygiel, of Phillips Preiss and Grygiel LLC.

 In calling for a rezoning study at the mayor and council's May work session, Mayor Ann Subrizi specifically wants the planner to address the location of New Milford's affordable housing requirement under COAH (Council On Affordable Housing) that the 2004 Master Plan rests solely on the United Water property.

 Placing affordable housing on that property is the crux of the developer's argument before the zoning board of adjustment.
-Dr. David Kinsey, Hekemian's expert planner, has cited that the affordable housing component in the proposed residential development constitutes an "inherently beneficial use" and therefore, a "D" variance should be granted.
+Dr. David Kinsey, Hekemian's expert planner, has cited that the affordable housing component in the proposed residential development constitutes an "" and therefore, a "D" variance should be granted.

 Subrizi also wants the study to determine if the mayor and council can rezone the property and come to a "less intensive use" that would better suit the character of the town.